Run Service

 }

-You can reorder the jobs that did not yet run using the run userDaily:missing::poll command.
+You can reorder the pending jobs with the run userDaily:missing::poll command.

 run userDaily:missing::run

-The run userDaily:missing::run command enables you reorder the jobs that did not run because a specific Order Method (that is, a specific User Daily job) was interrupted for any reason (for example, an operating system crash).
+The run userDaily:missing::run command enables you to reorder the jobs that did not run because a specific Order Method (a specific User Daily job) was interrupted for various reasons, such as an operating system crash.

 This command requires Control-M/EM version 9.0.21.200 or later.